Dynatrace/openkit-java/docs/example.md

 boolean success = openKit.waitForInitCompletion(timeoutInMilliseconds);
 ```

-The method returns `false` in case the timeout expired or `shutdown` has been invoked in the mean time
+The method returns `false` in case the timeout expired or `shutdown` has been invoked in the meantime
 and `true` to indicate successful initialization.

 To verify if OpenKit has been initialized, use the `isInitialized` method as shown in the example below.